 In the experiment, 112 men and women ranging in age from 18 to 78 years were randomly assigned to one of the four office space types.
-The laboratory office was a small interior office measuring $3.5m \times 2m$ .
+The laboratory office was a small interior office measuring 3.5m x 2m.
 The office had no windows or natural light.
 At the outset of the experiment, each participant was left alone in the office space for five minutes to take in the ambient environment.
 The office contained a rectangular desk and a comfortable office chair.
 The room was lit by diffused, overhead fluorescent tubes, the floor was carpeted, and an air conditioning system kept the room at a constant temperature of 21 °C.

 In the lean office, no further additions to the room were made.
 In the enriched office, six potted plants had already been placed toward the edge of the desk surface, so as not to impinge on the participants' working area.
 Six pictures were hung around the walls.
 The pictures were all photographs of plants enlarged onto canvas.
 In the empowered office, the pictures and plants had been placed randomly around the room.
 Participants were told that they could decorate the space to their taste using as many, or as few, of the plants and pictures provided.
 They could, therefore, work in a lean or very enriched space or at a point anywhere along that continuum.
-The disempowered office, she looked at the chosen decorations, briefly thanked the participant, and then completely rearranged the pictures and plants, thereby overriding the participant's choices.
+The disempowered office was the same as the empowered office; however, when the experimenter re-entered the office, she looked at the chosen decorations, briefly thanked the participant, and then completely rearranged the pictures and plants, thereby overriding the participant's choices.
 If challenged, participants were told that their designs were not in line with those required by the experiment.